AleeTesting/Strix/README.md

 # Strix
 Strix_zadanie rekrutacyjne
 ## Exercise 1
-Introduction: This exerecise was cretaed with the help of ==Postman==
+Introduction: This exerecise was cretaed with the help of ===Postman===.
+The collection and environment files are availabie in the Strix/Exercise1 path.
+Assumption:
+- API Tests were based on the acutal behaviour and not based on the Graphql requrinemtn, defintions
+- Following call was not included in the test (assumed not to be part of the critical path

 ## Zadanie 2
 1. Analiza funckjonalna witryny [https://coggle.it/diagram/YrYu8LndxQl8MoIF/t/semilac-pl]